Magnushammer: A Transformer-Based Approach to Premise Selection: Experiments

 \subsubsection{Scaling computational budget}

-In this section, we discuss how the quality of premise section methods varies with the computational budget available during evaluation.
-The results are in Figure \ref{fig:compute_cost_ablation} with a definition of the computational budget provided in Section \ref{sec:compute_budget_definition}.
+In this section, we discuss how the quality of premise selection methods varies with the computational budget available during evaluation.
+Figure \ref{fig:compute_cost_ablation} shows the results, and the definition of the compute budget is provided in Section \ref{sec:compute_budget_definition}.
 Notably, \method{} outperforms Sledgehammer even with very limited computational resources, and it scales well, particularly within the medium budget range.

 For \method and BM25, we use Algorithm \ref{alg:evaluate_psm_on_proof_rate_benchmark} (Appendix \ref{app:eval_on_theorems}) in various configurations (i.e., settings of $\mathcal{T}$ and $K$).
-We start with one tactic, $\mathcal{T} = \{\mathtt{smt}\}$, and $K=[2^7]$, which yields $C = 2$ (recall that $T=2$).
+We start with one tactic, $\mathcal{T} = \{\mathtt{smt}\}$, and $K=[2^7]$, which yields $C = 2$ (recall that $T=2$ s).
 We then gradually add more tactics to $\mathcal{T}$ and more values to $K$.
 The final setup uses $|\mathcal{T}| = 36$ and $K$ containing all powers of $2$, from $2^0$ up to $2^{10}$, which yields $C\approx800$.
 Details are provided in Appendix \ref{app:eval_on_theorems}.
-For Sledgehammer, we scale the timeout parameter $T$ up to $80$.
+For Sledgehammer, we scale the timeout parameter $T$ up to $80$ s.